 My many years of prior experience taught me to work well under pressure as I gained skill designing, building, analyzing, and problem-solving complex systems.
 During that process, I had the good fortune to work with a broad range of people in different types of relationships: from coworkers and bosses, to clients, to teams I managed, to those I mentored and taught.

 I’ve studied psychology, practiced meditation, and pursued personal growth for most of my life.
 Ten years ago, I had the opportunity to go back to school to continue my study of psychology, and discovered my deep passion for doing psychotherapy.

 My experience solving problems of complex systems has proven invaluable in exploring and understanding the complexity each unique person brings to the therapy process.
 My personal and professional experiences also enable me to relate to a wide range of people from diverse backgrounds, ethnicities, and cultures.

 Education and Training

-I have a Master of Arts degree in Counseling Psychology from Santa Clara University and have been providing psychotherapy for the past six years.
+I have a Master of Arts degree in Counseling Psychology from Santa Clara University and have been providing psychotherapy for the past seven years.

 I completed a three-year internship at Community Health Awareness Council (CHAC) in Mountain View, providing psychotherapy at local elementary, middle, and high schools, in addition to treating adults and adolescents in an outpatient clinic.
 I also worked three years at the Santa Clara County Hospital Services: Suicide and Crisis Services telephone hotline.